ABQ (Breaking Bad): Plot

 Walt is preparing to undergo surgery to remove his cancer.
-The website that Walter Jr. made to bring in anonymous donations—in reality being used by Saul to launder Walt's drug money—garners media attention due to its apparent success; Walt is uncomfortable in the spotlight due to the pity instilled upon him and his dislike of charitable donations.
-On the day of Walt's operation, as he is put under anesthetics, he groggily reveals the existence of a second cell phone he uses, making Skyler White suspicious of his activities.
+The website that Walter Jr. made to bring in anonymous donations—in reality being used by Saul to launder Walt's drug money—garners media attention due to its apparent success; Walt is uncomfortable in the spotlight due to the pity shown him and his dislike of charitable donations.
+On the day of Walt's operation, as he is put under anesthesia, he groggily reveals the existence of a second cell phone he uses, making Skyler White suspicious of his activities.
 When Walt is released from the hospital, Skyler reveals that she has investigated his behavior over the past several months and found he has lied to her many times.
 Her discoveries include Gretchen never sending any money despite their medical bills nearly being paid and Walt not visiting his mother.
 (Note: As depicted in "4 Days Out".)
 Skyler then tells Walt he has to move out; Walt offers to tell her everything, but she is too afraid to know and drives away.

-Five weeks later, Donald returns to his job—revealed to be as an air traffic controller—despite still grieving Jane's death.
-While on the job, his mind wanders to Jane because a charter plane's callsign reminds him of Jane's initials and he inadvertently allows the flight path of one plane, revealed to be Wayfarer Airlines Flight 515, a Boeing 737, to cross a charter plane's path.
-Walt sits beside his swimming pool as he is startled by an explosion overhead.
+Five weeks later, Donald returns to his job as an air traffic controller despite still grieving Jane's death.
+While on the job, his mind wanders to Jane when a charter plane's callsign reminds him of Jane's initials, and he inadvertently allows another plane—Wayfarer Airlines Flight 515, a Boeing 737—to cross the charter plane's path.
+Sitting beside his swimming pool, Walt is startled by an explosion overhead.
 As he watches the mid-air collision in horror, a teddy bear lands in the pool.
+(Note: As depicted in the episode's opening teaser, as well as those for "Seven Thirty-Seven", "Down", and "Over".)